skl7028320/UdaCity_DSA_P1/explanation_5.md

 ## Time complexity
 Appending a block to blockchain has time complexity of O(1) just like normal linked list by adding element to the head side of blockchain.

+## Space complexity
+For appending block to blockchain, the space complexity is O(n) because it's only simply linking the new block to the current head of blockchain and no extra space is used.
+For calculating hash, a new string comprising all information in block and a `sha256` object is created.
+Therefore the space complexity is O(n) where n is the number of block inserted into blockchain.